Facebook tracking pixel Email follow-up system | Conversion System Skip to main content

 1. Confirm the context.
 Acknowledge the action they took and restate the business problem in plain language.

 2. Ask the qualifying question.
-Clarify revenue range, budget, urgency, CRM, lead volume, or revenue metric.
+Clarify revenue range, budget, urgency, CRM, lead volume, or business result.

 3. Show the operating lens.
 Explain the likely gap: speed, qualification, handoff, proposal, onboarding, or retention.

 4. Route the next action.
-Send qualified buyers to an audit review; send unclear buyers to more qualification; send unclear leads into follow-up.
+Send qualified buyers to a plan review; send unclear buyers to more qualification; send unclear leads into follow-up.

 5. Close the loop.
 Stop, update the CRM, assign the owner, and record the result.

-That sequence can be used for an audit application, a booked-call flow, a proposal follow-up, or a customer retention path.
+That sequence can be used for a plan application, a booked-call flow, a proposal follow-up, or a customer retention path.
 The copy changes.
 The operating logic stays the same.

 4. Use AI Where It Actually Helps